actgardner/gogen-avro/README.md

 Until version 6.0 this project used gopkg.in for versioning of both the code generation tool and library.
 Older versions are still available on gopkg.in.

+Releases from 6.0 onward use semver tags (ex. `v6.0.0`) which are compatible with dep and modules.

+#### 6.0
+- Support for schema evolution
+- Support for reading Object container files

 #### 4.0
 - Support for writing object container files is no longer experimental
 - `container` package now works with the generated code for any record type